 Dentists especially recommend having your teeth checked for anemia gums because it can lead to conditions such as bone marrow problems or leukemia.

-- If you suffer from anemia, let one of our dentists at Your Celebrity Smile know.
+- If you suffer from anemia, let one of our dentists at Celebrity Smiles & General Dentistry know.
 We will prescribe special antimicrobial rinses to help prevent periodontal diseases.
 We may even prescribe antibiotic medicine to cut down your risk of related infections.

 This is especially important if you recently went through an oral surgery to prevent excessive bleeding.
 Your dentist should be able to recommend changes in treatment and the tools they need to prevent problems.
 Patients who suffer from extreme anemia might be in need of more oxygen depending on the treatment.